 Water Resource Management

-In Cascadia’s College’s Water Resource Management Associate of Applied Science-Transfer (AAS-T) pathway, a 91-credit degree completed over two academic years, you will learn skills and management strategies for our water systems!
+In Cascadia’s College’s Water Resource Management Associate of Applied Science-Transfer (AAS-T) pathway, a 90-credit degree completed over two academic years, you will learn skills and management strategies for our water systems!

 The program integrates technology and the Natural Sciences with an emphasis on water quality as it relates to soil and water systems, geographic information systems (GIS), water policy, regulations and permitting practices.
-The program includes outdoor learning and applied research in the campus wetlands in addition to lab science, class seminars and work-based learning.
+The program includes outdoor learning and applied research in addition to lab science, class seminars and work-based learning.

 Modalities